samratkar/samratkar.github.io/_posts/concepts/amrita-courseworks/generative-ai/assignments/assignment-gen-ai.md

 ---

+## What are the most commonly used metrics for evaluating the performance of GANs?
+Compare Inception Score (IS), Frechet Inception Distance (FID), and Precision/Recall for generative models.

 ## Evaluating the Performance of Generative Adversarial Networks (GANs)
 Evaluating the performance of Generative Adversarial Networks (GANs) is challenging because there isn't a single, universally agreed-upon metric that perfectly captures both the **fidelity (quality)** and **diversity** of generated samples, which are the two key aspects of a good generative model.